OGGM/oggm/docs/input-data.rst

   following the rule of the `Least Recently Used (LRU)`_ item.
 Nevertheless, this directory might still grow to quite a large size.
 Simply delete it if you want to get this space back.
-- ``cru_dir`` is the location where the CRU climate files are extracted if needed.
-They are quite large! (approx. 6Gb)
 - ``rgi_dir`` is the location where the RGI shapefiles are extracted.
 - ``test_dir`` is the location where OGGM will write some of its output during tests.
 It can be set to ``tmp_dir`` if you want to, but it can also be